spettersson/splunk4patientprivacy/data_guide.md

 [Event timestamp assignment](https://docs.splunk.com/Documentation/Splunk/latest/Data/HowSplunkextractstimestamps) determines how Splunk identifies, extracts, and assigns a timestamp to each individual event.

 A full list of configurations for event timestamp assignment with detailed explanations can be found [here](https://docs.splunk.com/Documentation/Splunk/9.4.0/Data/Configuretimestamprecognition#:~:text=of%20these%20settings.-,Timestamp%20settings,The%20following%20timestamp%20configuration%20settings%20are%20available%3A,-Setting).
 If you do not explicitly define event timestamp assignment for your sourcetype, Splunk will attempt to assign timestamps automatically.
 If this process fails, Splunk will use the time the event was indexed as its timestamp.
 However, relying on automatic timestamp assignment carries risks, so it is strongly recommended to define custom event timestamp configurations.
-To do this, consider the following key settings (part of what is known as the ´Magic 8’):
+To do this, consider the following key settings (part of what is known as the [Splunk Great Eight](https://lantern.splunk.com/Splunk_Platform/Product_Tips/Data_Management/Configuring_new_source_types#:~:text=The%20Splunk%20Great%20Eight%0A(always%20configure%20for%20all%20source%20types))):

 - `TIME_PREFIX` → A regex that identifies where the timestamp begins in an event.
 The timestamp is expected to follow immediately after every match.
 - `TIME_FORMAT` → Defines the expected timestamp format using a strftime-style pattern.